 Put yourself in the shoes of a young HIV-positive mother.
 She is scared the virus was passed on to her newborn, but she does not know for sure.

 Most HIV testing facilities are in major cities.
 She would have to travel a long way, starting out from a rural area with inadequate roads.
-Her biggest worry is that if she gets the bad news, how will she pay for treatment?
+Her biggest worries are that if she gets the bad news, will her baby survive and how will she pay for the life saving treatment?

 With every passing day, the immune systems of babies with HIV weaken.
 Diagnosing them early could save their lives.